rq-abrahamsson/home/content/posts/property-based-testing.md

 draft: true
 ---
 -- Maybe mention some other names of it here too
-I have read a bit about and watched some talks about Property based testing and I have been really facinated about it but only seen some expamles that shows math properties like addition and subtraction.
+I have read a bit about and watched some talks about Property based testing and I have been really fascinated about it but only seen some expamles that shows math properties like addition and subtraction.
 Now when I had my first rather large own project that I had put a bit of time into it seemed like a perfect time to try it out for real.

 The project I mention is the drinking game [Giving Game](https://giving-game.se) which is built using Elm in the frontend and Elixir with Phoenix and Channels (abstractions over Web Sockets).
 It is a turn based card game where you can put card in your hand and play the cards on other players.
 Every action a player makes in the game is a command that gets sent to the Elixir backend.
 I started by trying to create a Property test for the frontend using the [elm-test](https://package.elm-lang.org/packages/elm-explorations/test/latest) library which does a good work explaining strategies on how to write good tests.
 But I could not find any good place where it would fit so instead I looked at the backend and the library [Stream data](https://hexdocs.pm/stream_data/StreamData.html)([Release notes StreamData](https://elixir-lang.org/blog/2017/10/31/stream-data-property-based-testing-and-data-generation-for-elixir/))